100 First Foods for Baby

 Practical Tips for Introducing New Foods

-1. Start Slowly: Begin with single-ingredient purees and wait for a few days before introducing a new food to monitor for allergies.
+1. Start Slowly: Start with single-ingredient ‘purees’ and wait a few days before introducing a new food to monitor for allergies.

 2. Make it Fun: Use colorful foods and create a positive eating environment to encourage your baby to try new things.